The Freezing and Storage of Meat

 17 December 2018

-Freezer stock and shelf life are two issues often seen as peripheral in a meat factory, especially in smaller companies that lack the manpower to adequately manage and investigate it.
-Shelflife of various products are sometimes inherited from predecessors in the factory or is set at what the opposition in the market has it at.
+Freezer stock and shelf life are two issues often seen as peripheral in a meat factory, especially in smaller companies that lack the manpower to adequately manage and investigate them.
+The shelf life of various products is sometimes inherited from predecessors in the factory or is set at what the opposition in the market has it at.
 Besides this, clients often prescribe what they want shelf life to be which should be referred back to the NPD manager but often the adjustment is made without scientific rigor.
 The NPD process was in such a case actually flawed right from the start.
 There may not be an NPD Manager or NPD process in the company, especially in small and mid-size organisations.
 Freezer management is likewise many times seen as intuitive – something to be taken lightly since freezing of meat is something we have all been exposed to from childhood.
 What is there about freezing that is hard to understand?
-Sometimes the advice given by consultants to start up companies are just wrong.
-Sometimes shelf life is in error assigned to finished goods only and goods, stored for later use escape detailed shelflife considerations.
+Sometimes the advice given by consultants to start-up companies is just wrong.
+Sometimes shelf life is in error assigned to finished goods only and goods, stored for later use escape detailed shelf life considerations.
 All these things make this article very relevant.

 Determining Product Shelf Life in Frozen Conditions

-In an excellent chapter on shelf life determination for frozen foods and its mathematical modeling using kinetic modeling techniques, Fu and Labuza review the different models.
+In an excellent chapter on shelf life determination for frozen foods and its mathematical modelling using kinetic modelling techniques, Fu and Labuza review the different models.
 In so doing, they touch on many of the key considerations.
 Here I systematically and in an overview fashion work through their work.
-Whether one actually does the mathematical modeling or not will, in the end, be determined by the economic need for such work, but working through the chapter fixes the different aspects that are brought to bear upon the matter firmly in one’s mind with the aid of the rigor of mathematical modelling.
+Whether one actually does the mathematical modelling or not will, in the end, be determined by the economic need for such work, but working through the chapter fixes the different aspects that are brought to bear upon the matter firmly in one’s mind with the aid of the rigour of mathematical modelling.

 The activity of microorganisms in a freezer is not something to be ignored.
 Freezer coils have many times been the source of listeria contamination, for example, but it is definitely less of a problem than in the rest of the factory and a good quarterly or annual freezer deep clean should suffice.
 Since bacteria is not a factor in the deterioration of frozen foods, it is not primarily a health issue, but rather a quality issue.
 If freezer coils contaminated the freezer with microorganisms, this will become a problem during thawing.
 Generally, food that has been stored frozen for a long time is safe to consume but develops objectionable characteristics through other mechanisms in its frozen state.